Seolhun/renew-shooney/README.md

-# Goal of Shooney Blog Project
+# Goal of **Hi-Cord** Project
 - Author : [Seol Hun](https://github.com/Seolhun)
 - StartedDate : 2017.09.09

 ## Content
-- Why use this?
-	1. To search and connect stacks information developers want to know
-	2. To see your interesting, How many search, write, and access it.
-	3. To give information you want to know about stacks and Connect with others same situation like you.
+Why develop this project?
+- I want taht developer connect with others interested in common stacks each other.
+    - we already have a nice code hub like 'Git-hub'. so, I want to integrate code and blog information at the same time to manage easily.
+    - We will serve the developer-blog based on 'Git-Hub' service.
+Never have a blog not based on 'Git-Hub'.
+    - You can follow good project and developer easily and message, chatting, etc many things can use in Hi-Cord Blog project.
+    - Just write a code on 'Git-hub', 'Hi-Cord' serve information for others automatically.

 ## Enviroment
 ### Back-end
 - Java
-    1. Spring-Boot
+    - Spring Boot
+    - Spring Security, Oauth2
+    - Spring Stomp, Websocket, SockJS
-    2. Spring Security
+    - Spring Actuator
-    3. JPA, Hibernate
+    - JPA, Hibernate

-    4. Oauth2 (Google, Facebook)
-    5. Actuator
+- Cache
+    - Redis or Elastic Cache

-- Python
+- Python (Data Analysis Module)
-    1. Flask
-    2. Flask REST
+    - Flask
-    3. NLP
+    - NLP

+- AWS
+    - Bean Stalk
+    - Lambda
+    - S3
+    - RDB
+    - DynamoDB
+    - Kinesis

 ### Front-end
-1. Vue2 Cli
+- Vue2 Cli
-2. Vuex
+- Vuex
-3. D3.js
-4. TypeScript
+- TypeScript

-### Server
-1. AWS / EC2 || BeanStalk
-2. Lambda

-### Storage
-1. S3

-### DB
-1. DynamoDB
-2. MongoDB
-3. Redis
+- D3.js

 ---
 ### Build & Integration System
-1. Gradle
+- Gradle
-2. Docker
+- Docker
-3. Travis
+- Travis
-4. Codacy
+- Codacy
-5. Waffle.io
+- Waffle.io

 #### Util
-1. Post Man
+- Post Man

 ---
-## Domain
+## Module
 - User
-- History
+- Group
-- Board
+- Pay
-- Comment
+- Content
-- Image
+- File
 - NLP
+- Statistics
-- Keywords
+- Log

 ---
 ## Simple Architecture